Empathy: The Most Important Leadership Skill

-Post-pandemic, workplace culture is increasingly prioritized, with many successful businesses driven by empathetic, compassionate leadership that puts people first.
+As hybrid workplace culture is increasingly prioritized, many successful businesses are driven by empathetic, compassionate leadership that puts people first.

 It’s vital to take an interest in your colleagues beyond your professional obligations.
 Make the time to check in and see how they’re doing.
 There could be things going on in their personal lives that are hindering them from performing at work.
 These check-ins are key, especially at a time when some people continue to have difficulties adjusting to a new normal.

-For employees working remotely, it’s critical to keep open channels of dialogue and foster a culture that encourages communication.
+For employees working remotely, it’s critical to keep open channels of dialogue, use tools to simplify communication, and foster a culture that encourages collaboration.

-Active listening means hearing your team members’ questions and concerns without judgment.
-Great managers are good active listeners who, through their actions, let their team members know they are being understood.
-Stay focused on your colleague.
-Repeating back what you are hearing to make sure you understand helps your team member know you are really listening.
-Emotional intelligence can take you a long way in becoming an empathetic leader.
+Active listening is hearing your team members’ questions and concerns without judgment.
+Great managers are good active listeners who, through their actions, let their team members know they are being heard and understood.
+Stay calm and pay attention to your colleague while they share their side of the story.
+Repeating back what you are hearing and nodding in agreement or support helps your team member know you are really engaged.
+Simply listening can take you a long way in becoming an empathetic leader.

 If direct interaction with your team members isn’t always possible, it’s good to have a feedback system where they can call or leave a message any time.
 FedEx has an ‘open door’ policy where anyone can meet with management at any level with comments, suggestions or questions.
 As leaders, we make ourselves available virtually on various platforms and invite our teams to reach out.